-The documentation provided was not sufficient to support the allocation of these costs to the NSF award.6 Adequate support for how the PI's time in 1999 (81 days) was beneficial and allocable to this award was not provided.
-The itinerary provided by KUCR broke out the travel by week, not by day, as required by the KUCR internal policy for foreign travel.7 Additionally, due to an NSF-requested budget reduction, travel was voluntarily reduced from \$41,790 to \$17,370 (\$10,320 which included foreign travel).
-Although the PI reduced the travel budget to \$17,000, more than \$25,000 was spent on lodging expenses during two extended trips to 1999.
-The PI stated that the travel to 1999 was necessary to collaborate; however, neither the original budget nor the revised NSF approved budget mentioned the need for annual collaboration trips to 1999.
+The documentation provided was not sufficient to support the allocation of these costs to the NSF award.
+Adequate support for how the PI's time in the support (81 days) was beneficial and allocable to this award was not provided.
+The itinerary provided by KUCR broke out the travel by week, not by day, as required by the KUCR internal policy for foreign travel.
+Additionally, due to an NSF-requested budget reduction, travel was voluntarily reduced from \$41,790 to \$17,370 (\$10,320 which included foreign travel).
+Although the PI reduced the travel budget to \$17,000, more than \$25,000 was spent on lodging expenses during two extended trips to the travel to the was necessary to collaborate; however, neither the original budget nor the revised NSF approved budget mentioned the need for annual collaboration trips to the support to the NSF approved.